mbutterick/pollen-users/README.md

 ### To post

 You need a GitHub account (free; email address needed).
+The [post a new thread](https://github.com/mbutterick/pollen-users/issues/new).

+### After I post a question, when should I use the “close issue” button?

+If you got a satisfactory answer, sure — hit the “close issue” button, and then others will know that no further reply is needed.
+BTW closing an issue doesn’t delete it or prevent further discussion post-closure.
+The issue can also be reopened if you change your mind.

 ### What kinds of topics can be posted here?